WordPress/gutenberg/docs/contributors/document.md

 2. Create a branch to work, for example `docs/update-contrib-guide`.
 3. Make the necessary changes to the existing document.
 4. Commit your changes.
-5. Create a pull request with "Documentation" label.
+5. Create a pull request using "\[Type\] Documentation" label.

 ### Create a New Document

-To add a new documentation page:
+To add a new documentation page requires a working JavaScript development environment to build the documentation, see the [JavaScript build setup documentation](/docs/designers-developer/developers/tutorials/javascript/js-build-setup.md):

-1. Create a Markdown file in the [docs](https://github.com/WordPress/gutenberg/tree/master/docs) folder.
+1. Create a Markdown file in the [docs](https://github.com/WordPress/gutenberg/tree/master/docs) folder, use lower-case, no spaces, if needed a dash separator.
-2. Add item to the [toc.json](https://github.com/WordPress/gutenberg/blob/master/docs/toc.json) hierarchy.
+2. Add item to the [toc.json](https://github.com/WordPress/gutenberg/blob/master/docs/toc.json) hierarchy, see existing entries for format.
-3. Update `manifest.json` by running `npm run docs:build`.
+3. Run `npm run docs:build` to update `manifest.json`.
 4. Commit `manifest.json` with other files updated.

+If you forget to run, `npm run docs:build` your PR will fail the static analysis check, since the `manifest.json` file will be a uncommited local change that must be commited.

 ### Using Links